moveit/moveit2_tutorials/doc/examples/time_parameterization/time_parameterization_tutorial.rst

 From File
 ^^^^^^^^^
-By default MoveIt sets the velocity and acceleration of a joint trajectory to the default allowed in the robot's URDF or ``joint_limits.yaml``.
+By default MoveIt sets the joint velocity and acceleration limits of a joint trajectory to the default allowed in the robot's URDF or ``joint_limits.yaml``.
 The ``joint_limits.yaml`` is generated from the Setup Assistant and is initially an exact copy of the values within the URDF.
 The user can then modify those values to be less than the original URDF values if special constraints are needed.
-Specific joint properties can be changed with the keys ``max_position, min_position, max_velocity, max_acceleration``.
-Joint limits can be turned on or off with the keys ``has_velocity_limits, has_acceleration_limits``.
+Specific joint properties can be changed with the keys ``max_position, min_position, max_velocity, max_acceleration, max_jerk``.
+Joint limits can be turned on or off with the keys ``has_velocity_limits, has_acceleration_limits, has_jerk_limits``.

 During Runtime
 ^^^^^^^^^^^^^^